-Water-quality samples were collected during the spring (May) sample event from GS-series wells as part of the 2006 BMFOU monitoring.
-The poor water quality in GS-41S and GS-41D reflects their proximity to the Parrot tailings area; concentrations of dissolved constituents are extremely high.
-Data collected in 2006 confirms upward trends in many of the dissolved constituents.
+Water-quality samples were collected during the spring (April) sample event from GS-series wells as part of the 2007 BMFOU monitoring.
+The poor water quality in GS-41S and GS-41D reflects their proximity to the Parrot Tailings area; concentrations of dissolved constituents are extremely high.
+Data collected in 2007 confirms upward trends in many of the dissolved constituents.

 The concentration of several dissolved constituents continues to exceed MCLs in Well GS-44S at the north end of Clark Park.
-Cadmium concentrations continue to increase to levels above the MCL in 2005 and 2006, after being below it for the previous two years.
+Cadmium concentrations continue to increase to levels above the MCL in 2005-2007 samples, after being below the MCL for the previous two years.
 Well GS-44D continues to exhibit concentrations greater than MCLs, but overall concentrations have decreased by as much as 50 percent over the period of record and several were approaching the MCL.
-Wells GS-46S and D, northeast of Clark Park continued to exhibit good water quality in 2006 and show little or no change in trend, with the exception of uranium (GS-46S) which exceeds the MCL in both the 2005 and 2006 sample results.
+Wells GS-46S and D, northeast of Clark Park continued to exhibit good water quality in 2007 and show little or no change in trend, with the exception of uranium (GS-46S) which exceeds the MCL in the 2005-2007 sample results.

-Quarterly water-quality samples were collected from the BMF05 wells during 2006 to begin establishing baseline conditions for these four sites.
-Well BMF05-1 is extremely contaminated with a pH less than 5.50 and extremely elevated concentrations of iron, manganese, cadmium, copper and zinc.
+Quarterly water-quality samples were collected from the BMF05 wells during 2006-2007 to begin establishing baseline conditions for these four sites.
+Well BMF05-1 is extremely contaminated, having a pH less than 5.50 and extremely elevated concentrations of iron, manganese, cadmium, copper and zinc.
 Table 2.1.4.2 shows the mean values for the elevated constituents and the appropriate MCL or SMCL standard.